 12. Opt for the Best Possible Hosting

-It would help if you had fast eCommerce hosting for your store to boost sales.
+If you have a fast hosting server for your store it can boost your sales.
 You push customers away if your store takes a long time to load.

 People don’t want to wait more than a few seconds to view a product.
 If your website takes more than 3 seconds to load up, you are simply making things more complicated for yourself.
 You will lose users, and your bounce rate is likely to rise.